 Disk Encryption Manager works at the disk level, not at file or directory level.
 Disk encryption and file encryption should be able to work harmoniously without issue.

 When encryption has been configured, Disk Encryption Manager will keep checking for when the device comes online.
-Once available, it will begin the encryption process as defined in its Managed Antivirus Protection Policy.
+Once available, it will begin the encryption process as defined in its MAV-BD Protection Policy.

 When the device is brought out of sleep/lock mode, the encryption process will resume.

 Encryption begins with the boot disk and, once complete, Disk Encryption Manager continues with the remaining fixed disks.
 There is no ability to select which drives to encrypt and leave others unencrypted.
 All Fixed Drives will be encrypted.

 Yes.
 Disk Encryption Manager checks the device regularly, it will detect the new drive and begin the encryption process for the new drive.